Brief history of Pskov fortress and city

 Slavs appeared there near 5th century.
 They were so called Pskov's Krivitchs.
 The settlement was situated at the northern part of present Pskov's citadel (or Pskov's word - Krom) near river Pskova and Velikaja junction.
 It was administrative and culture center and had wooden fortification - ditches and high ramparts with wooden palisade on the top.
 In 1-th century the fortified town with citadel was there.

-In 10-11 centyres Pskov was part of Kiev's Russia and after that the Republic of Novgorod.
-It was constant subject of attack by Baltic "Chudj".
+In 10-11 AD Pskov was part of Kyiv Russia and after that the Republic of Novgorod.
+It was constant subject of attack by the Baltic "Chudj".

 In 1218 first attack of Germans knights took place.
 In 1240 they took Pskov because of treachery.
 In 1242 Germans retreated from the town and were defeated on the ice of Chudskoe Lake by Pskov-Novgorod troops under command of Alexander Nevskij.